kunalspathak/SVE_dotnet/docs/SME.md

   }
   ```

-- .NET developer can forget to add the RAII around streaming code or forget to remove RAII around code that previously had streaming but not currently.
+- The .NET developer can forget to add the RAII around streaming code or forget to remove RAII around code that previously had streaming but not currently.
 In both cases, it can lead to crashes in the program when executing incompatible instructions.
-Since such code is syntantically and semantically correct, C# compiler will not flag such errors.
+Since such code is syntantically and semantically correct, the C# compiler will not flag such errors.

 - This approach can be extended by the code generator to make it similar to approach #1.
-Code generator will see if the non-streaming code is getting invoked from streaming scope and can generate appropriate streaming state change instructions.
-However, it might be hard to do it other way round, if user forget to enclose the streaming logic with `StreamingMode()`.
+The code generator will see if the non-streaming code is getting invoked from streaming scope and can generate appropriate streaming state change instructions.
+However, it might be hard to do it other way round, if the users forget to enclose the streaming logic with `StreamingMode()`.

+#### 4. Hybrid approach

+A hybrid approach may be possible.
+The SME APIs would be marked with [SME_STREAMING] and [SME_STREAMING_COMPATIBLE], but generally this would not be added to user methods and it would not cause the compiler to insert mode changes. .NET developers would either use the StreamingON() and StreamingOFF() or StreamingMode RAII method in their code.
+At JIT compile time, if methods marked with attributes are used in a function, then the compiler can check if the current mode is in the correct mode.

+Pros:
+- The compiler can error safely instead of getting an illegal instruction at runtime

+Cons:
+- The approach is confusing as to when the attributes can be used.
+- It may be difficult to ensure all error cases are captured correctly.

-#### 4. Code generator tracks SM state
+#### 5. Code generator tracks SM state

 Instead of relying on the developer to specify places where streaming mode should be changed, code generator can take the heavy burden of tracking it implicitely.
 It can then also be made responsible for injecting appropriate streaming state change instructions at right place.
 Every time we see a call to SME intrinsics, `SMSTART` can be inserted and after that, `SMSTOP`.
 Several of these state changing instructions can be combined and performed in batch.